 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Stone Mill (about 300 feet away, measured in a direct line); Campbell County War Memorial (approx. 2.2 miles away); Ghosts of Convict Miners (approx. 7 miles away); Fort Anderson (approx. 7 miles away); Why Miners Fought (approx. 7 miles away); Coal Creek War (approx. 7 miles away); Convict Lease System (approx. 7 miles away); Militia Hill (approx. 7 miles away).
+Stone Mill (about 300 feet away, measured in a direct line); Indian Mounds (approx. 0.3 miles away); Campbell County War Memorial (approx. 2.2 miles away); Ghosts of Convict Miners (approx. 7 miles away); Fort Anderson (approx. 7 miles away); Why Miners Fought (approx. 7 miles away); Coal Creek War (approx. 7 miles away); Convict Lease System (approx. 7 miles away).

 Also see . . .

 1. Civilian Conservation Corps.
 (Submitted on February 27, 2019, by Tom Bosse of Jefferson City, Tennessee.)